Perennials & Biennials

 Care: part shade in moist, fertile soil

-Native: Japan, China & KoreaCollected and identified by Europeans before 1841.
-July 6, 1872 The Garden reported that it bloomed in London.
+Native: Japan, China & KoreaCollected and grown in the West before 1841.
+July 6 1872 The Garden reported that it bloomed in London.